 - 7. Learning to "Execute" your plan (detail out all steps of DMAIC) - 8.
 Create a "Job Jar" of Future Changes as you go along but stay focused on current change - 9.
 Presentation/s to Stakeholders, Customers, Team (possible PIP use) - 10.
 Learning to "Count"

-Summary of Workshop & Closing Remarks Interactive Session with Q&A
+Summary of Workshop & Closing Remarks - J. Ellis & L. Serrano

 Summary & Closing Remarks

 Remember the following highlights: